eladnoor/equilibrator/classic_rxns/source/classic_reactions/fatty_acid_met.rst

 Lipids in biological membranes are very much like alkane chains - they are composed of a hydrophilic headgroup (e.g. a phosphate in a phospholipid) linked to one or more fatty acid tails via an ester linkage.
 Fatty acids like the palmitic acid shown above are simply alkane chains with a terminal carboxylic acid - the octanoic acid produced in step 1 of the previous section is an 8-carbon fatty acid, for example.
 Once we see this similarity, it is immediately obvious how lipid and fatty acid metabolism can proceed.
 First, the headgroup is removed via a hydrolysis reaction, producing the fatty acid.
 Then a CoA can be attached and the fatty-acyl CoA can enter the same “two-by-two” pathway that is used to metabolize alkanes.
 This pathway is called “beta-oxidation” because it is oxidative and because it breaks the bond that is beta of (two away from) the terminal carboxylic acid.

-This pathway ultimately produces n/2 acetyl-CoA molecules from an n-carbon lipid (i.e. 8 acetyl-CoA molecules from the 16-carbon palmitic acid shown above).
-[1]_ In the next section we will discuss how cells metabolize acetyl-CoA through the `TCA cycle <tca.html>`_ to produce ATP and enable the production of important amino acids for the production of proteins.
+This pathway ultimately produces n/2 acetyl-CoA molecules from an n-carbon lipid (i.e. 8 acetyl-CoA molecules from the 16-carbon palmitic acid shown above). [#fam1]_ In the next section we will discuss how cells metabolize acetyl-CoA through the `tca <tca.html>`_ to produce ATP and enable the production of important amino acids for the production of proteins.

 .. todo:: figure of beta-oxidation pathway?

-..
-[1] It's interesting and instructive to consider how fatty acids with an odd number of carbons are metabolized.
+.. [#fam1] It's interesting and instructive to consider how fatty acids with an odd number of carbons are metabolized.
 How would you tackle that problem?